 Have your children introduce themselves to the movers

-When a bunch of strangers are bustling around in the house, your child might feel uncomfortable.
+When a bunch of strangers is bustling around in the house, your child might feel uncomfortable.
 Speak with the foreman about having your children introduce themselves, and learn the names of the movers.
 When the movers feel less like strangers and more like new friends, moving day becomes less stressful for the little ones!

 Whether you’re moving a few blocks over or clear across the country, FlatRate Moving can help.
 We’ll keep things organized and efficient so you and your kids can get settled as soon as possible!